 To connect the TV, Xbox, and access point backhaul to the Office, we would need another gigabit switch.
 Since Phase I of this project involved 500 feet of CAT6, we had plenty of cable still on the spool.

-We also wanted to make sure the CAT6 and RG6 (for cable modem) backhauls were protected from the ridiculous Alabama weather, by wrapping it in some rigid conduit.
+We also wanted to make sure the CAT6 and RG6 (for cable modem) backhauls were protected from the ridiculous Alabama weather, by wrapping them in some rigid conduit.

 A little help from your friends